Forward Madison FC: Supporters

 The club recognizes six independent supporters groups, each with a different focus.
 The Flock is the first and largest group, and the Independent Supporters' Association for the club.
-The other groups are La Barra 608, by and for Latino fans, Forward Union with a focus on community service, Featherstone Flamingos, an inclusive group that celebrates Black culture (named for Don Featherstone, creator of the plastic lawn flamingo), Accessimingos, the first supporters group in North America focused on fans with disabilities, and Mingo Ladies for supporters who identify as women.
+The other groups are La Barra 608, by and for Latino fans, Forward Union with a focus on community service, Featherstone Flamingos, an inclusive group that celebrates Black culture (named for Don Featherstone, creator of the plastic lawn flamingo), Accessimingos, the first supporters group in North America focused on fans with disabilities, and Mingo Ladies for women supporters.
 A portion of members of the Flock also run a group centered around civic engagement called "Pink Tape".

 The club also has an international membership program called Mingos Worldwide, which comes with a scarf bearing their promotional slogan "The World's Second Favorite Team".

 Alternative rock act The Racing Pulses wrote the song "Go, Forward!" for Forward Madison FC.
 The official music video for the song was released in 2020.
 It was filmed at Breese Stevens Field and features Mandela Barnes.